vaibhav-0805/Studynotion-Website/README.md

 At ChatterBox, a real-time chat application start-up, I led the development of a modern and efficient communication platform.
 Leveraging ReactJS for the frontend and NodeJS with ExpressJS for the backend, I engineered a scalable and responsive messaging system capable of handling thousands of concurrent users.
 I integrated WebSockets for real-time updates, allowing users to exchange messages seamlessly.
 To ensure data security and privacy, I implemented end-to-end encryption for all messages and user authentication using JSON Web Tokens (JWT).
 The successful launch of ChatterBox garnered positive user feedback and widespread adoption, establishing it as a leading communication tool in its niche.

 # Contributing
 StudyNotion is open-source, and contributions are welcome!
-Please review the [Contributing Guidelines](https://github.com/github/docs/blob/main/CONTRIBUTING.md)for more details.
+Please review the [Contributing Guidelines](https://github.com/github/docs/blob/main/CONTRIBUTING.md) for more details.

 # License
 This project is licensed under the MIT License.